This page is filled with helpful information for parents with children. It will clarify some basics about dental care for babies and children.

 Malocclusion, or an uneven bite, can occur when teeth are crooked, out of alignment or if the jaws don’t meet properly.
 This usually becomes evident when permanent teeth begin to appear through the teen years.
 Invisalign Teen is a procedure that uses removable clear plastic trays to slowly align the teeth without the wires and brackets used in traditional braces.

 Dr. Brad Holmberg of our office is the area’s top provider for Invisalign Teen.
 Using the latest technology of the iTero scanner, Dr. Brad is able to determine if your child is a candidate for Invisalign Teen and the length of treatment required, often in just one short visit.
 In addition, the scan will provide you with a simulated picture of how your child’s smile could appear upon completion in just minutes.
-The best part is that the iTero scan is done FREE of charge at our Eagle Lake office.

 Sports Mouth Guards